A Message from Mr. Webster

 This website details the many facets of DMES.
 By selecting “Our Story,” for instance, you can learn about the making of this school and its unique features.
 “Areas of Focus” describes two approaches that characterize DMES, Project Based Learning and Responsive Classroom, and the “I am” feature allows you to select areas that may be of interest to you as a parent or student.
 As with anything related to our school, you are welcome to contact us by calling (864) 586-7979 or by emailing me at firstname.lastname@example.org.
 We also maintain an active Facebook page and will communicate widely and regularly.

-A 1990 Spartanburg High School graduate, I am proud to serve in the district that “raised me.”
+A 1990 Spartanburg High School graduate, I am SO proud to serve in the district that “raised me.”
 I student taught at Jesse Boyd Elementary School and began my teaching career as a fourth-grade teacher in North Charleston.
 In 1999, I was hired as a fifth-grade teacher in a neighboring school district, earned my National Board certification and was selected as District Teacher of the Year.
 I worked as a school level science coach before becoming Director of Science Education for the district.
 As principal of Jesse Bobo Elementary School, I partnered with faculty to earn the first Palmetto Gold in the school’s history and become the nation’s first LEGO Education Model School.
 It is my great privilege to now be a part of this community in crafting an extraordinary school for our children.

 Principal, Drayton Mills Elementary School